avoyanets/test/README.md

 ## Getting Started

  This repository contains the back-end part of the [Captiv8](https://captiv8.io/) interactive web application.
 It uses [`Laravel`](https://laravel.com/) as a main framework.
+ * [`Composer`](https://getcomposer.org/) is a tool for dependency management.
+ * Redis as an advanced key-value store and Memcached as an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls.
+ * Laravel migrations are like version control for database, allowing easily modify and share the application's database schema.
+ * Laravel queues provide a unified API across a variety of different queue backends.
+Queues allow you to defer the processing of a time consuming task.
+ * Project uses Centrifugo as a real-time messaging server.
+Centrifugo runs as separate service and keeps persistent Websocket or SockJS connections from application clients browsers.
+When some event happens you can broadcast it to all interested clients using Centrifugo API.
+[Documentation](http://fzambia.gitbooks.io/centrifugal/content/) is a good start to get all details.

 ### Requirements